SYalouz/QuantNBody/README.md

 develop and implement famous many-body methods such as :
 - FCI : Full Configuration Interaction (for bosonic and fermionic systems)
 - CAS-CI : Complete Active Space CI  (for fermionic systems)
-- SA-CASSCF : State-Averaged CAS Self-Consistent Field with orbital optimization (fermionic systems)
+- SA-CASSCF : State-Averaged CAS Self-Consistent Field with orbital optimization (for fermionic systems)
 - ...

 Nota Bene: